-If you do not want to make your own sunscreen, there is a great one you can buy that is rated a 1 by the EWG!
+Note: I get a lot of questions about where to buy if you don’t want to make your own sunscreen.
+There is a great one you can buy that is rated a 1 by the EWG!
 You can find it HERE.
+I also love their sun stick that you can toss in your purse and diaper bag!

 - 1/2 cup coconut oil — contains a natural SPF of 10 — where to find